-I found this at the location above, where it included an A4 version in pdf.
+I found this on github, where it included an A4 version in pdf.
 I decided to update this to a letterhalf page size, which is more common in North America.

-Where necessary, I also made adjustments such as the scaling of the images, changing to the kpfont font package, reducing the size of the type from 12 points to 9 points, and adjusting the margins and line spacing.
+I also changed to the kpfont font package, and reduced the size of the type from 12 points to 10 points.

-The source can be found on https://git.kjodle.net/kjodle/Flatland.
+Where necessary, I also adjusted the scaling of the images.
+The source can be found on https://git.kjodle.net/kjodle/Flatland